 The proposed bill, known as the "Keeping Children Safe from Family Violence Act" or "Kayden's Law," aims to enhance the judicial system's response to cases involving allegations of domestic violence and child abuse during custody and visitation proceedings.
 It establishes a new chapter in the General Laws, which includes definitions of key terms such as "accused party," "protective party," and "reunification treatment."

 The bill mandates that courts consider expert testimony and evidence from professionals with relevant experience when allegations of abuse are present.
-It outlines specific restrictions on court orders regarding child custody, ensuring that protective parties are not penalized for their relationship with the child and that any reunification treatment is supported by scientifically valid proof of safety and effectiveness.
-Additionally, the court is required to address the behavior of the accused party if an order is issued to remediate a child's resistance to contact with them.
+It outlines specific restrictions on court orders regarding child custody, ensuring that protective parties are not penalized for their relationship with the child and that any reunification treatment is scientifically validated.
+The court is required to consider the admission of expert testimony only from professionals with demonstrated expertise in working with victims of domestic violence or child abuse.